 - Baby is fussy or restless, not from hunger or wet diapers

 - Atypical lethargy or tiredness

-If you notice any of these signs, get baby cooled down and hydrated as quickly and safely as possible.
+If you notice any of these signs, get baby cooled down and hydrated as quickly and safely as possible and contact your pediatrician or seek medical advise immediately.
 These signs can indicate dehydration or early indicators of more serious heat-related issues.

 The truth is, during summer, sometimes you just can’t beat the heat when you’re outside.
 With baby on board, you’ll want to take extra precautions when spending time under the sun – but that doesn’t mean you can’t enjoy the warm weather while it’s here.
 So, get out and have some safe fun!